TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 - TXT record set
     - Multiple records can be entered.
     - Enter the text for the record set name.
+    - TXT 레코트 세트 타입으로 SPF 레코드를 생성 할 수 있습니다.
+        - This feature verifies whether the incoming email server has the same email address as the outgoing mail server by the email sender domain authentication method.
+        - Enter as follows.
+For detailed definition, see [RFC4408](https://tools.ietf.org/html/rfc4408).
+        - The default value of the qualifier is '+', and you can add IP or domain name depending on the mechanism.
+            - Format: "v=spf1 {qualifier}{mechanism}{content} {modifier}={content}"
+            - qualifier: '+'(Pass), '-'(Fail), '~'(Soft Fail), '?'(Neutral)
+            - mechanism: all, include, a, mx, prt, ip4, ip6, exists
+            - modifier: redirect, exp, custom
+            - (Example)
+                - "v=spf1 mx -all"
+                - "v=spf1 ip4:192.168.0.1/16 -all"
+                - "v=spf1 a:toast.com -all"
+                - "v=spf1 redirect=toast.com"

 | Name | Type | Valid range | Required | Default | Description |
 |---|---|---|---|---|---|